 The Become A Pinterest VA Today course used to have a Facebook group for members, but that got deleted and now they run a paid Facebook page.
 I was really bummed when this happened.
 I think being able to connect with other Pinterest VAs and bounce ideas off each other is invaluable.
 I’m sure the paid page is absolutely amazing, but as a Canadian this would cost me about $50/month!
 If you don’t want to go that route, there are other ways to connect and stay up to date on everything Pinterest.

-My two favourate Facebook groups are Kyla’s The Secret Pinners Club, and Virtual Assistant Savvies.
+My two favourite Facebook groups are Kate’s Simple Pin Pinterest Strategy Group, Kyla’s The Secret Pinners Club, and Virtual Assistant Savvies.
 Honestly though, there are so many wonderful groups where you can build relationships, get advice and even sometimes get clients!
 I totally recommend trying out a few and choosing at least one or two where you feel like you fit in.

 Instagram is like a goldmine where I’ve found most of my clients.
 I’m not going to go too much into detail (maybe in another post), but I want to outline the essentials.

 - Instagram is also a visual platform, so your pictures MUST look appealing.
 It also helps to have a cohesive feed that’s on brand.
 Make sure you have a stellar profile pic and that your handle is simple yet catchy.
 Also, I recommend putting Pinterest Virtual Assistant/Manager somewhere in your bio.

 - Post consistently and don’t be too salesy.
 Your posts should be mostly helpful/inspiring/entartaining (but don’t go “off brand” too much).